High school students in Years 10, 11 and 12

 Students interested in studying engineering, project management and information technologies can get involved in a number of activities run by the Faculty of Engineering and Information Technologies.

-The faculty offers workshops, programs and information nights as well as work experience placements for Year 10 high school students throughout the year.
+The faculty offers workshops, programs and work experience placements for Year 10 high school students throughout the year.

 Join us to participate in fun and fascinating activities and experience life at Sydney, one of Australia's most vibrant student communities.